tapestry-tool/tapestry-wp/README.md

 If you complete these steps before running `npm run build`, you will have link previews working.

-### Getting video uploads to work

-Videos are being uploaded to Kaltura.
-To set this up locally:

-*Using LAMP/MAMP/WAMP:*
+### Changing videos to upload to Kaltura instead of localhost

+You may optionally set uploaded videos in Tapestry to upload to Kaltura (if you have access to the Kaltura platform) by following these instructions:

-1. In the `tapestry-wp` directory, run `composer install`.
-If successful, you will be able to see a `vendor` folder containing `kaltura` and a few other folders.
+1. In your wordpress root directory, run `composer install`.
+If successful, you will be able to see a `vendor` folder containing `kaltura`.
-2. Go to the .env file in your root and add values for the lines starting with KALTURA.
-These values can be obtained from the Kaltura developer dashboard.
+2. Edit your Wordpress `wp-config.php` file and add the following lines right above the comment "That's all, stop editing!
+Happy publishing":
+    ```
+    define('KALTURA_ADMIN_SECRET', '');
+    define('KALTURA_PARTNER_ID', '');
+    define('KALTURA_SERVICE_URL', 'https://admin.video.ubc.ca');
+    ```

+The Kaltura Admininstrator Secret and Partner ID can be found by going to your Kaltura Settings > Integration tab in the Kaltura admin.
+The service URL is simply the main domain where your Kaltura videos are hosted on.

 You should now be able to upload videos onto Kaltura.